Walla Walla, Washington: Etymology

-Walla Walla is humorously mentioned in Pogo in an alternate lyrical version of "Deck the Halls", a traditional Christmas carol.
-Walla Walla is the location of the treasure in The Three Stooges film Cash and Carry.
-In a Merrie Melodies short, Transylvania 6-5000, "Walla Walla, Washington" is a magic word that can transform Count Bloodcount.
-Walla Walla is also the hometown of several fictional companies in other Merrie Melodies shorts, including A Mouse Divided, The High and the Flighty, and This Is a Life?

 Geography and climate

-Walla Walla is located in the Walla Walla Valley, with the rolling Palouse hills and the Blue Mountains to the east of town.
+Walla Walla is located in the Walla Walla Valley, with the rolling Palouse hills to the north and the Blue Mountains to the east of town.
 Various creeks meander through town before combining to become the Walla Walla River, which drains into the Columbia River about 30 mi west of town.
 The city lies in the rain shadow of the Cascade Mountains, so annual precipitation is fairly low.

 According to the United States Census Bureau, the city has a total area of 12.84 sqmi, of which 12.81 sqmi is land and 0.03 sqmi is water.

-Walla Walla has a hot-summer Mediterranean climate according to the Köppen climate classification system (Köppen: Csa).
+Walla Walla has a hot-summer Mediterranean climate according to the Köppen climate classification system (Köppen: Csa; Trewartha: Doak).
 It is one of the northernmost locations in North America to qualify as having such a climate.
 In contrast to most other locations having this climate type in North America, Walla Walla can experience fairly cold winter conditions, though they are still relatively mild for its latitude and inland location.

 Demographics

 2020 census

-As of the census of 2020, there were 34,060 people and 12,414 householders residing in the city.
+As of the 2020 census, there were 34,060 people and 12,414 householders residing in the city.
 The population density was 2,478.1 PD/sqmi.